 Related shows: Tiny Toon Adventures, The Plucky Duck Show, Freakazoid, Pinky and the Brain, Pinky, Elmyra & the Brain

-Animaniacs is an American animated comedy musical television series created by Tom Ruegger for Fox Broadcasting Company's Fox Kids block, before moving to The WB in 1995 until the series ended in 1998 as part of its Kids' WB afternoon programming block.
+Animaniacs is an American animated comedy musical television series created by Tom Ruegger for Fox Broadcasting Company's Fox Kids block, before moving to The WB in 1995, as part of its Kids' WB afternoon programming block, until the series ended in 1998.
 It is the second animated series produced by Steven Spielberg's Amblin Entertainment in association with Warner Bros.
 Animation, after Tiny Toon Adventures.
 It initially ran a total of 99 episodes, along with a feature-length film, Animaniacs: Wakko's Wish.
+Reruns later aired on Jetix and Nickelodeon.
 Animaniacs is a variety show, with short skits featuring a large cast of characters.
 While the show had no set format, the majority of episodes were composed of three short mini-episodes, each starring a different set of characters, and bridging segments.
 Hallmarks of the series included its music, satirical social commentary, pop culture references, character catchphrases, and innuendo directed at an adult audience.